-Results 1–10 of 13 for "Psychology Topic"X related to "The culture-cognition connection" Refine Your Search Refine Your Search TopicTeens (4)Therapy (3)Aging (2)Alzheimer's (2)Children (2) 11 more... [+] Emotional health (2)Ethics (1)Human rights (1)Kids & the media (1)Marriage & divorce (1)Parenting (1)Race (1)Schizophrenia (1)Sleep (1)Stress (1)Women & men (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 13 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Marriage and DivorceHealthy marriages are good for couples’ mental and physical health as well as for children; however, about 40 to 50 percent of married couples in the United States divorce.Psychology Topic 2.Alzheimer's DiseaseAlzheimer’s disease is a chronic brain disease that gradually erodes an individual’s memory, intellectual abilities and personality, eventually impairing the ability to think, speak or perform such basic tasks as getting dressed or eating.Psychology Topic 3.SchizophreniaSchizophrenia is a serious mental illness characterized by incoherent or illogical thoughts, bizarre behavior and speech, and delusions or hallucinations, such as hearing voices.Psychology Topic 4.ParentingParents want to ensure children’s health and safety, prepare children for life as productive adults, and transmit cultural values.
-Links to tips on communicating with your kids, and more.Psychology Topic 5.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
-Includes resilience tips for teens and communication tips for parents.Psychology Topic 6.Emotional HealthEmotional health can lead to success in work, relationships and health.
-Happy people are more likely to work toward goals, find the resources they need and attract others with their energy and optimism.Psychology Topic 7.SexPsychologists and other clinicians focus on many issues regarding sex including later life sex, enhancing or restoring sexual functioning and pleasure, erectile dysfunction, premature ejaculation and painful intercourse, for example.
-Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic 8.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 13 for "Psychology Topic"X related to "The culture-cognition connection"
+Results 1–10 of 20 for "Psychology Topic"X related to "The culture-cognition connection" Refine Your Search Refine Your Search TopicTeens (4)Aging (3)Alzheimer's (3)Emotional health (3)Therapy (3) 17 more... [+] Children (2)Addictions (1)Depression (1)Environment (1)Human rights (1)Kids & the media (1)Law & psychology (1)Marriage & divorce (1)Parenting (1)Personality (1)Race (1)Schizophrenia (1)Sleep (1)Socioeconomic status (1)Sport & exercise (1)Stress (1)Women & men (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Marriage and DivorceHealthy marriages are good for couples’ mental and physical health as well as for children; however, about 40 to 50 percent of married couples in the United States divorce.Psychology Topic 2.Alzheimer's DiseaseAlzheimer’s disease is a chronic brain disease that gradually erodes an individual’s memory, intellectual abilities and personality, eventually impairing the ability to think, speak or perform such basic tasks as getting dressed or eating.Psychology Topic 3.Understanding the World Around UsPsychologists help people make meaning of the world by studying human behavior and our interactions in the environments where we live, learn and work.
+Psychology Topic 4.SchizophreniaSchizophrenia is a serious mental illness characterized by incoherent or illogical thoughts, bizarre behavior and speech, and delusions or hallucinations, such as hearing voices.Psychology Topic 5.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
+If you acquire the new skill or knowledge slowly and laboriously, that’s learning.
+If acquisition occurs instantly, that’s making a memory.Psychology Topic 6.ParentingParents want to ensure children’s health and safety, prepare children for life as productive adults, and transmit cultural values.
+Links to tips on communicating with your kids, and more.Psychology Topic 7.Emotional HealthEmotional health can lead to success in work, relationships and health.
+Happy people are more likely to work toward goals, find the resources they need and attract others with their energy and optimism.Psychology Topic 8.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
+Includes resilience tips for teens and communication tips for parents.Psychology Topic 9.SexPsychologists and other clinicians focus on many issues regarding sex including later life sex, enhancing or restoring sexual functioning and pleasure, erectile dysfunction, premature ejaculation and painful intercourse, for example.
+Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic 10.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 20 for "Psychology Topic"X related to "The culture-cognition connection"